 The Office of the Registrar uses @mun.ca e-mail accounts as a tool to communicate with students.
 If you have not already set up your @mun.ca account, you should do so at my.mun.ca.

-However, it is still important that you update the permanent (PR) address you have provided to us through Memiorial Self-Service.
+However, it is still important that you update the permanent (PR) address you have provided to us through Memorial Self-Service.

 As well, you should update your local address, which is used primarily to contact you during the semester should the need arise.
-Likewise, if you register in distance education courses you should ensure that you have provided a distance education (DE) address.
-Distance Education, Learning and Teaching Support (DELTS) uses the DE address-type on Memorial Self-Service as the address of first reference when mailing your information and materials.
-If a DE address-type is not specified, DELTS will use your permanent address type.
+Likewise, if you register in online courses you should ensure that you have provided an online (DE - distance education) address.
+Centre for Innovation in Teaching and Learning (CITL) uses the DE address-type on Memorial Self-Service as the address of first reference when mailing your information and materials.
+If a DE address-type is not specified, CITL will use your permanent address type.

 Changes should be made using Memorial Self-Service (Personal Information menu).